Stitch Fix Plus Size Clothing Box Review – August 2018

 Stitch Fix is a monthly clothing and styling subscription service.
 When you initially sign up, you take an in-depth survey that asks you about your clothing size, personal style, and price preferences.
 Your stylist handpicks five items based on your preferences within the survey.
-The fee for this service is $20, and that includes free shipping and free returns.
-And if you keep any of the items they send you, you get to deduct the $20 fee from the total.
-(If you keep all five items, you also get a 25% discount!)
+The fee for this service is $20, and that includes free shipping as well as free returns.
+If you keep any of the items they send you, you get to deduct the $20 fee from the total.
+If you keep all five items, you also get a 25% discount!

 My items are reflective of my style and price preferences, so your Stitch Fix may be completely different!